hatopopvr/MyBSTile/README.md

 ![Input Form](images/images_002.jpg)

 2. Press the `Runtime` tab, then Press the `Run All` or `Restart and Run All` button to get the results.
+  (Please run it despite the warning.)

 ![Input Form](images/images_003.jpg)